||How to Apply |

 Yes, you can, but you have to fill out an EOPS application at OCC and a Transfer Request Form.

-You can participate in 6 consecutive semesters in EOPS and/or accumulate 70 AA/AS degree applicable units before you have to exit.
+You are able to participate in 6 consecutive semesters in EOPS and/or accumulate 70 AA/AS degree applicable units before you have to exit.
 We do not count summer sessions as part of the 6 consecutive semesters.

 No, if you comply with the program requirements the previous semester, you do not need to reapply.